Skip to main content

 Material strategy for Northwest Boise / Collister deck construction

-Low-voltage LED in railing posts and stair risers.
-Sometimes pendant or sconce in covered areas. $2,500–$8,500 for full deck lighting.
+Low-voltage LED in railing posts (Trex post caps, FX Luminaire), stair-riser strip lights, sometimes pendant or sconce in covered areas, sometimes Lutron-controlled landscape lighting integration. $2,500–$8,500 for full deck lighting depending on complexity.

 What we find when we open walls in a Northwest Boise / Collister deck project

-The Northwest Boise deck rhythm: 4–12 weeks depending on scope
+The Northwest Boise deck rhythm: 4–13 weeks depending on scope and Plantation ARC review

 1